shoudto/ShoudtTravel/README.md

 # Travel-Project
-I have created a Travel Webiste using HTML and CSS.
+I have created a Travel Website using HTML and CSS.

 ## Installation